-- VOLUME 1: The FIDIC Conditions of Contract for Construction, 1999 issued by the International Federation of Consulting Engineers (to be purchased separately by tenderers). - VOLUME 2: The Standard Specifications for Road and Bridge Works for South African Road Authorities ii) (Draft Standard October 2020 edition) prepared by the Committee of Transport Officials, (COTO), as amended. - VOLUME 3: The Project Document, which includes Conditions of Tender, Particular Conditions of Coniii) tract, Scope of Works and Forms, all in accordance with the Employer's standard proforma document. - iv) VOLUMES 4 and 5: Books of Construction Drawings for tender purposes (if required). - VOLUME 6: Materials Investigation and Utilisation Information (if required by the Employer to be bound v) separately) - VOLUME 7: Environmental Management Programme (if required by the Employer to be bound vi) separately).
+- i) VOLUME 1: The FIDIC Conditions of Contract for Construction, 1999 issued by the International Federation of Consulting Engineers (to be purchased separately by tenderers). - ii) VOLUME 2: The Standard Specifications for Road and Bridge Works for South African Road Authorities (Draft Standard October 2020 edition) prepared by the Committee of Transport Officials, (COTO), as amended. - iii) VOLUME 3: The Project Document, which includes Conditions of Tender, Particular Conditions of Contract, Scope of Works and Forms, all in accordance with the Employer's standard proforma document. - iv) VOLUMES 4 and 5: Books of Construction Drawings for tender purposes (if required). - v) VOLUME 6: Materials Investigation and Utilisation Information (if required by the Employer to be bound separately) - vi) VOLUME 7: Environmental Management Programme (if required by the Employer to be bound separately).